Who We Are

 Chief Executive Officer

-His research and teaching areas are in healthcare services and management, health systems and policy, integrated care, gerontology, and in leadership and management.
+His research and teaching areas are in healthcare services, health systems and policy, integrated care, gerontology, leadership and management.

-He has a Bachelor of Medicine and Bachelor of Surgery, National University of Singapore and a Master of Education (Leadership, Policy, Change) and Master in Counselling from Monash University, Australia.
-He also has an Executive MBA from University of Hull, UK, and Strategic Perspectives in Non-profit Management from the Harvard Business School Executive Program.
+He holds a Bachelor of Medicine and Bachelor of Surgery from National University of Singapore, a Master of Education (Leadership, Policy, Change) and Master in Counselling from Monash University, Australia.
+He was nominated by the Agency for Integrated Care to attend the Harvard Leadership Programme – Strategic Perspectives for Non-Profit Management as a representative of the Community Care sector in Singapore.

-Mr Wong is certified in Digital Transformation from the Massachusetts Institute of Technology and graduated with a Master of Business Admin from the University of South Australia.
-He also holds a certification on Basic Concept in Construction Productivity Enhancement (BCCPE) from the Building and Construction Authority, and a Certificate in Quality, Environmental, Health & Safety Internal Auditor (ISO 9001:2015, ISO14001: 2015, ISO45001:2018)
+Alan holds a Doctorate in Business Admin from the Swiss School of Business and Management, Geneva, and is certified in Digital Transformation from the Massachusetts Institute of Technology and graduated with a Master of Business Admin from the University of South Australia.
+He is a graduate of the University of London BSc Econs (2nd Class Hons) and Ngee Ann Polytechnic Electronics Engineering.
+He also holds a certification in BCCPE from the Building and Construction Authority, and a Certificate in Quality, Environmental, Health & Safety Internal Auditor (ISO 9001:2015, ISO14001: 2015, ISO45001:2018)

 Associate Professor Edward Poon